Skip to main content

 What should I order at Zijin Shi Fang?

-• No confirmed signature dishes are listed in the venue record , avoid ordering based on fabricated dish names.
+• No confirmed signature dishes are listed in the venue record, avoid ordering based on fabricated dish names.

-• As a Bib Gourmand Cantonese kitchen, the strength will almost certainly lie in seasonal proteins, steamed preparations, and wok technique.
+• As a Bib Gourmand Cantonese kitchen, the strength will almost certainly lie in seasonal proteins, steamed preparations, wok technique.
 Ask the front-of-house what is freshest on the day.

-• Visiting in autumn or winter gives you access to the seasonal preparations , braised dishes and preserved ingredient cooking , that define Cantonese cooking at its most precise.
+• Visiting in autumn or winter gives you access to the seasonal preparations, braised dishes and preserved ingredient cooking, that define Cantonese cooking at its most precise.

 What are alternatives to Zijin Shi Fang in Guangzhou?